-Investment estimates reflect IEA analysis on annual capacity additions and unit investment costs, derived in part from surveys with industry, IEA (2020), S&P Global Platts (2021), BNEF (2021), IRENA (2021), Clean Horizon (2021), Lazard (2020) and other organisations.
+Investment estimates reflect IEA analysis on annual capacity additions and unit investment costs, derived in part from surveys with industry, IEA (2022), S&P Global Platts (2022), BNEF (2022), IRENA (2022), Clean Horizon (2022), Lazard (2022), Guidehouse (2022) and other organisations.
 The methodology represents an approximation of real-world practice.
-In reality, capital outlays on new plants also spread over the
+In reality, capital outlays on new plants also spread over the years preceding installation and capital expenditures are often incurred during the life of a plant, even if this spending does not result in a change to capacity.

 Nuclear power presents particular challenges given the long lead times and spending patterns associated with plant development.
 For new nuclear power plants, spending corresponds to the even allocation from the year in which the unit takes final investment decision to the year in which the unit is connected to the grid.
-WEI 2021 includes estimates for upgrades to existing nuclear plants to extend lifetime operation.
+WEI 2022 includes estimates for upgrades to existing nuclear plants to extend lifetime operation.
 Investment in existing plants is estimated by reviewing plants reaching a 40-year lifetime in a given year and assessing their reported operational plans going forward.